Policy Pros

 • Do disciplinary and grievance procedures reference the current ACAS Code of Practice?

-• Has the impact of the Employment Rights Bill 2025 been assessed against each relevant policy?
+• Has the impact of the Employment Rights Act 2025 (April 2026 and January 2027 waves) been assessed against each relevant policy?

-• Do employment contracts and written statements comply with the Employment Rights Act 1996 requirements for day-one documentation?
+• Do employment contracts and written statements comply with day-one documentation requirements under the Employment Rights Act 1996?

-• Is there a written health and safety policy (if 5+ employees)?
+• Is there a written health and safety policy (if 5+ employees), supported by a documented stress and psychosocial risk assessment?

-• Are data protection policies aligned with current ICO guidance and UK GDPR requirements?
+• Are data protection policies aligned with current ICO guidance and UK GDPR requirements, including guidance on AI and automated decision-making?

-• Do flexible working policies reflect the strengthened day-one right to request flexible working?
+• Do flexible working policies reflect the day-one right to request flexible working?

 • Is there a policy addressing zero-hours and variable-hours contract arrangements?

-• Is there an AI usage policy in place?
+• Is there an AI governance and AI usage policy in place?

 • Has the organisation considered a right to disconnect policy?